 Pole attachment agreements and rulemakings for cable and telecommunications clients; numerous state and cable telecommunications associations

-Counsel clients on negotiation of rates, terms and conditions for utility pole attachments, pole attachments rate litigation and rulemakings at the FCC and state public service commissions.
+Counsels clients on negotiation of rates, terms, and conditions for utility pole attachments, pole attachments rate litigation, and rulemakings at the FCC and state public service commissions.
 (Ongoing)

 Pole attachment matters for Fibertech Networks

 Representing Fibertech Networks before the FCC and New Jersey Board of Public Utilities on pole attachment matters.
 (Ongoing)